AlessioMobilia/WORS/README.md

 # W.O.R.S.
-## Wide Open-source Relevation System
+## Wide Open-source Revelation System
 This is a project for the subject of biometric systems.

 ## Installation